Organization Of Corporate Governance

 Board Operations

-In 2023, the Board of Directors convened eight times, with an average attendance rate of 93.06%.
-The Kedge Construction Board of Directors, as the company’s highest governance body, consists of nine directors (all male).
+In 2024, the Board of Directors convened six times, with an average attendance rate of 96.83%.
+The Kedge Construction Board of Directors, as the company’s highest governance body, consists of nine directors(all male).
 According to Article 192-1 of the “Company Act” and Article 15 of Chapter 4 of the “Kedge Construction Articles of Association,” the nomination of Kedge directors follows a candidate nomination system.
 The nomination of board members is highly rigorous, considering not only their expertise but also their reputation in ethics and leadership.
-The independence of independent director candidates must also comply with the “Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies.”
+The independence of independent director candidates must also comply with the “Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies.
+According to relevant laws and regulations, shareholders holding more than 1% of the total issued shares of the company can submit a list of candidates to the company, allowing shareholders to participate in the nomination process for board candidates.
+All director candidates are elected by voting at the shareholders’ meeting.
+Currently, the nine directors (including three independent directors) each have more than five years of work experience in fields ranging from business, law, finance, and accounting to areas necessary for company operations.
+They are assigned tasks according to the situation and report to the board of directors.

 To promote honesty and ethical behavior among directors and enhance corporate governance, the company has established a code of ethical conduct for directors: all directors must prevent and mitigate conflicts of interest, and independent directors maintain their independence within their scope of business.
 The annual report discloses the compliance of independent directors with the independence requirements to ensure compliance with Article 3 of the “Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies.”
 The board of directors has established an Audit Committee, a Remuneration Committee, and a Sustainable Development Committee to assist in oversight and improve corporate governance performance.